April 21, 2021

 The most recent electric tractor prototype released to the public is dramatically different than prior prototypes.
 It is much smaller and has rubber tracks connected via an articulation point to a set of discs.
 The electric tractor can also be equipped with wheels instead of tracks.
 The electric tractor does not have a rear axle or cab, and the implement is carried on the rear wheels for transport.

 Kubota is also working on an AI-controlled electric tractor.
-Similar to the race toward electric vehicle in the automotive space, it seems inevitable that off highway vehicles will follow the same electrification and autonomous driving path.
+Similar to the race toward electric vehicles in the automotive space, it seems inevitable that off-highway vehicles will follow the same electrification and autonomous driving path.
 Electrification requires large upfront investments by manufacturers to retool factories.
 Tesla has hinted that long-term EV manufacturing costs might actually be lower than traditional internal combustion diesel engines after the initial retooling costs are complete.

 Electric motors have very high torque at low speeds, and they are more efficient, more reliable and lighter.
 Electrical drives will also eliminate the need for many hydraulics in tractors.